An honest review of my favorite three brands of bamboo blinds!

 These blinds were the most expensive out of all of the bamboo blinds we own, but they are also the most customizable and the best quality!

 They have a whole bunch of color options and you can order color samples for free, which is what I did.
-I think I ended up with the Fiji Natural color, but I can’t remember for sure as I didn’t make a note of it!
+I ended up with the Fiji Natural color.

 These Home Depot bamboo blinds are great because they will custom make them to both the width AND length that you need!
 And you can choose from no liner, a light filtering liner, or blackout liner!